COVID-19 Provider Resources

 As a reminder, we continue to provide COVID-19 screening via the Virtual Screening Clinic, where people currently located in Indiana can connect with a healthcare provider and review their symptoms.

-Riley Children’s Health has enhanced visitor guidelines to minimize the traffic within our buildings, and keep patients, families and team members safe.
+As COVID-19 cases continue to surge, IU Health is updating its visitor guidance to prevent spread, minimize the traffic within its buildings and keep patients, families and team members safe.

 WATCH: Our infectious disease experts share information around COVID-19, how it can impact children, how healthcare workers can protect themselves, and much more.

 Our team is scheduling all elective, non-urgent surgeries and procedures so that our care teams can be available for those patients who have immediate needs.

 We also continue to accept referrals for new patients.
 Referrals can be made online or by faxing or calling the applicable department.

 Most primary care and specialty follow-up visits are conducted as a virtual or telephone visit.
 All urgent/critical patients and referrals are reviewed on a case-by-case basis to determine if an in-person appointment is necessary.
 In the event they are not urgent, and the patient prefers to be seen in-person, the appointments have been rescheduled.
 Patients are encouraged to call their specialist if their symptoms worsen prior to their appointment.